harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/dora-metrics/dora-metrics.md

 #### Median Time in Stage

-When the report is configured with the Median Time in Stage metric the report essentially calculates the median of the lead time across all tickets for each stage.
-The overall lead time in report is displayed as the sum of the median lead time across all the stages in the workflow.
+When the report is configured with the **Median Time in Stage** metric the report essentially calculates the median of the lead time across for all issues or pull requests in each stage of the workflow.
+The Overall Lead Time displayed in the report is the sum of these median lead times across all stages.

 #### 90th Percentile in Stage